-In the end it doesn’t matter so much which bottle you decide to buy, the key is trying all kinds of scotch and expanding your pallet.
+In the end it doesn’t matter so much which bottle you decide to buy, the key is trying all kinds of Scotch and expanding your palate.
 Each new bottle should give you its own unique education.
-Don’t worry if your first try with scotch isn’t love at first taste.
+Don’t worry if your first try with Scotch isn’t love at first taste.
 As mentioned above, it’s a taste that must be developed.
 In my own experience, each subsequent tasting made the whole affair much more enjoyable.

 Whisky or Whiskey

 A Scotsman who spells